 Registration (free of charge):

-Please sign up for this event by filling in the registration form by October 22, 2020.
+Please sign up for this event (incl. pre-phase) by filling in the registration form by October 29, 2020.

 Contact person at DAAD Tokyo: